baswijnands/proxyswap-docs/01_ProxySwap Overview.md

 * The ProxySwap Interface: A web interface that allows for easy interaction with the ProxySwap protocol.
 The interface is only one of many ways one may interact with the ProxySwap protocol.

 * ProxySwap Governance DAO: A governance system for governing the ProxySwap Protocol, enabled by the $PROXY token.

+Please note that as the ProxySwap protocol is an identical fork of Uniswap V3 protocol, most of the documentation and concepts implemented in the DEX are the same.